Paukkita/lista-libros/README.md

 ## 👥 Colaboradores
-Creador: Pau Barón [@Paukkita]
+-Creador: Pau Barón [@Paukkita]
-Participantes: Aún no hay colaboradores. ¡Anímate a contribuir! 🚀
+-Participantes: Aún no hay colaboradores. ¡Anímate a contribuir! 🚀